getmaxun/maxun/README.md

 2. Capture Text: Useful to extract individual text content from the website.
 3. Capture Screenshot: Get fullpage or visible section screenshots of the website.

-## 2. BYOP
-BYOP (Bring Your Own Proxy) lets you connect external proxies to bypass anti-bot protection.
-Currently, the proxies are per user.
-Soon you'll be able to configure proxy per robot.

 # Features
 - ✨ Extract Data With No-Code
 - ✨ Handle Pagination & Scrolling